stevew817/AMS2ZWAVE/README.md

     * Uses list identifiers to parse the incoming information.
 This means a firmware update would be required to support any new meters appearing on the Norwegian market.
 Shouldn't be much of an issue, since the firmware does support OTA updates.
     * Lives in a [separate repository](http://github.com/stevew817/ams-han-parser)
 * Implemented configuration CC to support changing the reporting frequency
+    * The Configuration CC should be easily usable by other projects as well, as it was written generically.

 Todo:
 * Add separate endpoints for getting phase-specific values on three-phase meters (root endpoint reports total values).